Panel 4: Is Democracy At Risk?

 Garcia founded reAcción, a grassroots anticorruption NGO in Paraguay, at age 17 after leading a mass demonstration against corruption.
 He is an alumnus of the International Center on Non-violent Conflict and has researched the impact of social media on democracy, youth political participation, citizen engagement, open data, and open government.

-Senior Fellow, SNF Agora Institute, and Associate Professor of the Practice of International Affairs, SAIS
+SNF Agora Senior Fellow and Professor of the Practice of International Affairs, SAIS

 Mounk is a political scientist known for his work on the rise of populism and the crisis of liberal democracy.
 He is a contributing editor at The Atlantic and author of several books, including The People vs Democracy: Why Our Freedom is In Danger and How to Save It.